 From April 22, Singapore National Parks (NParks) Board closed all the car parks in parks, gardens, and nature reserves (see all notices here).

 So, if you need to drive to a park to exercise, you have to park your car outside the parks or natural reserves.
 You need to plan it well when leaving home.

 It is advised, although not mandatory, you should try to exercise in the open area near your community.

 In the park, a family outing is not allowed.
 All people should exercise alone and safe distancing rules apply to all people including those from the same household.

-You are required to wear a mask all the time except when you are engaging in some exercises including running, jogging, cycling, brisk walking, warm-up, walking in hilly terrain (see the list here).
+You are required to wear a mask all the time except when you are engaging in some exercises including running, jogging, cycling, brisk walking, warm-up, and walking in hilly terrain (see the list here).